Do Children Celebrate Halloween in France?

 The Paris Catacombs contain one of the strangest cemeteries in the city, and it’s twenty metres below ground.
 In 1800, the bones from cemeteries closed for health reasons were gathered and moved to underground quarries forming ossuaries.
 Once seen, never forgotten.
 If bones aren’t your thing, you might enjoy an alternative evening at the Rodin Museum with its ‘Welcome to Hell’ event.
 I’m unsure what happens there, but I believe it involves devilish shadows.

-Paris Cemetery & Haunted Tours
+Famous Cemetery and Haunted Tours

 At this time of the year, the Pere Lachaise cemetery is another popular tourist destination.
 It is the most-visited necropolis in the world, set in 43 hectares and comprising 70,000 burial plots.
 The cemetery showcases a stunning array of family mausoleums, ornate sepulchres, ancient family chapels, and funerary art, some are said to be haunted.
 The most visited graves are Jim Morrisson (The Doors who died in Paris at 27), Edith Piaf, Frédéric Chopin, Maria Callas, Oscar Wilde, Marcel Marceau, Molière, Louis Ernest Ladurée the founder of the famous macaron empire amongst thousands of others.

-Witches & Ghosts in Burgundy
+Witches and Ghosts in Burgundy

 If you want to be terrified in Burgundy, head to the Château d’Ancy le Franc.
 Curses echo around the corridors as witches, zombies, and ghosts patrol the first floor.
 And if you’re in Provence, why not accept the invitation to be scared witless at Château de la Gaude?
 The promise is of an elegantly disturbing evening.
 It sounds fun.